EliBukin/dockerized-flask-morse-app/README.md

 ### Dockerized Flask Morse App. ###

-This repo contains a dockerfile and an application that translates input strings to morse code.
+This repo contains a dockerfile and application that translates input strings to morse code.

 folder structure: